Rufus For Real

 • Who's Stirring The Pot?

-• Maximum Flavor, Minimum Fuss: Browning the meat and veggies together builds depth you’d swear took hours.
+• Maximum Flavor, Minimum Fuss: Browning the meat and veggies together builds depth that tastes like it took hours.

-• Ground beef + mild Italian sausage – The dream team.
-Beef brings heart, sausage brings flavor.
-You can use all beef if that’s what you have, but I like the combo approach.
+• Ground beef + Italian sausage – The best combo for flavor and richness.
+You can use all beef if needed.

-• Garlic + Italian seasoning – You know I’m never skipping garlic.
-Add red pepper flakes if you like a little "POW!" in your sawwce.
+• Garlic + Italian seasoning – Essential.
+Add red pepper flakes if you want some heat.

-• Parmesan – Adds that salty, nutty finish.
+• Parmesan – Adds a salty, nutty finish.

-• Ricotta or cottage cheese – Either works.
-Cottage cheese gives a lighter texture and more protein; ricotta gives that creamy, dreamy vibe.
+• Ricotta or cottage cheese – Ricotta for creamy, cottage cheese for lighter texture and more protein.

 Skillet Lasagna